 The Panel has agreed that all complaints will initially be dealt with by the Chief Executive of the PCC's Office.
 With the exception of when the complaint is already being dealt with through criminal proceedings, the Chief Executive will be responsible for receiving, logging and forwarding complaints to the most appropriate body.

 The Panel can only consider complaints in relation to the Commissioner (and Deputy Police and Crime Commissioner).
 For non-criminal complaints that fall outside of this remit, the Chief Executive will forwarded the matter on to the most appropriate body.

-When it receives a complaint, the Panel will arrange for a meeting of its Complaints Sub-committee, normally within four weeks.
+When it receives a complaint, the Panel will arrange for a meeting of its Complaints Sub-committee, normally within six weeks.
 The Panel will write to both the complainant and the person complained about, setting out timescales and providing details of the informal resolution procedure.
 The Panel will also invite both sides to submit comments in support of their case.